 You should also be aware of signs of abuse, such as:

-Because of their schedule, you can’t just refill your prescription, and your doctor can’t phone in a prescription unless it’s an emergency.
+Because of their schedule, you can’t just refill your prescription, and your doctor usually can’t phone in a prescription unless it’s an emergency.
+Some states have recently started allowing electronic prescribing of controlled substances.

 “You have to obtain a new and signed prescription from your doctor for each prescription,” Tomaka says.
 This may mean seeing your doctor monthly.
 Doctors can also issue prescriptions through a secure electronic prescribing system, which is regulated by the Drug Enforcement Administration (DEA).